xiangyuan/blog/content/blog/2013/2013-03-26_perceptrons-in-python.rst

-public: yes
-tags: [machine learning, ai, python]
-language: en
-summary: How to create a simple perceptron using Python and NumPy.

 Programming a Perceptron in Python
 ==================================

+:tags: machine learning, ai, python
+:language: en
+:summary: How to create a simple perceptron using Python and NumPy.

 At HSR_, I'm currently enrolled in a course about neural networks and machine learning.
 One of the simplest forms of a neural network model is the